rdgrainger/ROCO_224/ProgrammingIndustrialRobots/Programming_Industrial_Robots.md

 ```

 ## *Visual Components*

 The next step was to simulate our arm using Visual components.

-This part of the process was a little tricky, as in earlier years, 3D automate was used so part of the challenge was learning how to navigate around Visual Components as this is a newly acquired program and not a lot of people had used it before.
+This part of the process was a little tricky, as in earlier years, 3D automate was used, so part of the challenge was learning how to navigate around Visual Components as this is a newly acquired program and not a lot of people had used it before.

 However, with the help and guidance from Jake we were able to make sense of the program.